Most Common Mistakes During Seawall Construction (And How to Avoid Them)

 Expert Tips for Real Estate Investors and Property Managers

-Inspect Before You Buy: A thorough seawall inspection should be part of any due diligence checklist for coastal property.
+Inspect before you buy.
+A thorough seawall inspection should be part of every due diligence checklist for waterfront property acquisitions in South Florida — without exception.

-Plan for 30–50 Years: Design seawalls to last decades.
-Use reinforced concrete or composite materials that resist saltwater intrusion.
+Plan for 30–50 years.
+Design seawalls to last.
+Use reinforced concrete or composite materials that resist saltwater intrusion, and select a contractor who will still be accountable five years after construction is complete.

-Bundle Services: Save time and money by hiring a company that handles inspections, engineering, permitting, and construction in-house.
+Bundle services.
+Save time and reduce coordination risk by working with a contractor who handles inspections, engineering, permitting, and construction in-house.

 Why This Is Crucial in South Florida

-From Fort Lauderdale’s canal-lined neighborhoods to Miami’s oceanfront communities, thousands of seawalls are aging out of their useful life.
-Rising sea levels, king tides, and stricter local ordinances mean a well-constructed seawall is more important than ever.
+From Fort Lauderdale's canal-lined neighborhoods to Miami's oceanfront communities, thousands of seawalls are aging out of their useful life simultaneously.
+Rising sea levels, increased storm intensity, and stricter local ordinances mean a well-constructed seawall is more critical — and more scrutinized — than at any point in the past.

-Whether you manage multifamily properties or own a single waterfront home, avoiding these construction pitfalls is key to protecting your asset and complying with evolving regulations.
+Whether you manage multifamily waterfront properties or own a single canal-front home, avoiding these construction pitfalls protects your asset and keeps you compliant with regulations that are only becoming more stringent.

 FAQs About Seawall Construction Mistakes

-Avoiding the most common mistakes during seawall construction can save you from major expenses, legal issues, and property damage.
-The best protection for your coastal asset is working with qualified professionals who understand Florida’s regulatory landscape and coastal engineering.
+Avoiding the most common seawall construction mistakes saves you from major expenses, legal complications, and property damage.
+The best protection for your coastal asset is working with qualified professionals who understand Florida's regulatory landscape and coastal engineering requirements.

 © 2012-2024 Souffront Contractors & Engineers | All Rights Reserved